 1) Happiness can come in different forms

-Take for example, Oprah Winfrey is an inspiring woman and humanitarian who chose not to have children and has dedicated herself to her personal purpose of serving the world.
-Oprah hosted her talk show The Oprah Winfrey Show which ran for 25 years, founded a leadership academy for girls and became a mother figure to the girls in attendance, and started her own television network.
+For example, Oprah Winfrey is an inspiring woman and humanitarian who chose not to have kids, but has instead dedicated herself to her personal life purpose of serving the world.
+Oprah hosted her talk show The Oprah Winfrey Show for 25 years, founded a leadership academy for girls and became a mother figure to the girls in attendance, and started her own television network.
 These are things that most do not get to do in their lifetime.
-Through the years, she has inspired millions and become a champion for humans worldwide.
+Through the years, she has inspired millions and become a champion for people worldwide.
 As she says,

 “When people were pressuring me to get married and have children, I knew I was not going to be a person that ever regretted not having them, because I feel like I am a mother to the world’s children.
 Love knows no boundaries.
 It doesn’t matter if a child came from your womb or if you found that person at age two, 10, or 20.
 If the love is real, the caring is pure and it comes from a good space, it works.” — Oprah

-There are other people who chose not to have kids as well.
+There are many famous celebrities who have chosen not to have kids as well.

-- Betty White, actress and comedian, chose not to have kids as she’s passionate about her career and focused on it.
+- Betty White is an actress and comedian who chose not to have kids because she’s passionate about her career and she prefers to focus on it.

-- Ashley Judd, actress and politican activist, chose not to have kids as there are already so many orphaned kids in this world, and she feels that her resources can be better used to help those who are already here, and I respect her for such a noble choice.
+- Ashley Judd is an actress and politican activist who chose not to have kids because she feels that there are already so many orphaned kids in this world.
+To her, her resources can be better used to help those who are already here, and I respect her for such a noble choice.